-Building suspense is not always easy, as the first step is to creating a context in which the users actually start to care about the answer to the unasked question.
+Building suspense is not always easy, as the first step is to create a context in which the users actually start to care about the answer to the unasked question.
 You even want users to start guessing about the secret behind it all.

-In the popular TV Series Lost, every episode continued to build on a feeling of suspense, which leads you to constantly think about what will come out in the next week, even though more often than not you realize in the next episode that it was actually somewhat anti-climatical.
+In the popular TV Series Lost, every episode continues to build on a feeling of suspense, which leads you to constantly think about what will come out in the next week, even though more often than not you realize in the next episode that it was actually somewhat anti-climatical.
 There was no evil conspiracy – Charlie just wanted to do drugs.
 Perfectly civilized people on science missions are pretending to be hillbillies for no particular reason.
 The scary “Others” who are beating people with sticks are just nice folks from the other half of the plane.
 Oops, that might have been a spoiler.

 Or perhaps, I made you more curious about watching Lost?
 What if I was paid to write this post?
-What if I was contracted by the producers of Lost to write this entire blogpost just so that I can plug them in right here?
+What if I was contracted by the producers of Lost to write this entire blog post just so that I can plug them in right here?
 What if Lost was just a facade to brainwash the masses into believing gamification done right is the most important issue in the world to pay attention to?

-If you want to know the truth, read my next blogpost and you might find the answers that you have always been looking for since you were a child.
+If you want to know the truth, read my next blog post and you might find the answers that you have always been looking for since you were a child.

 WOULD YOU LIKE YU-KAI CHOU TO WORK WITH YOUR ORGANIZATION?